 - Pentachlorophenol – A preservative used in some plywood manufacturing and a probable human carcinogen.
 4

-- Polyurethane stuffing - foam core used in most stuffed furniture.
+- Polyurethane Fill or Stuffing – the foam core used in most stuffed furniture.
 It contains toluene, which is consistently listed as one of the most toxic chemicals and is known to cause cancer.
 It also emits VOCs.

 - All “wood” is not created equally.
 Manufactured MDF, or pressed plywood and particleboard, is held together by glues that give off formaldehyde.
-Look for Independently certified wood that is formaldehyde free to ensure that it gives off fewer emissions (all wood has a small, naturally-occuring, level of formaldehyde).
+Look for independently certified wood that does not have added formaldehyde to ensure that it gives off fewer emissions (all wood has a small, naturally-occuring, level of formaldehyde).

 - Solid wood should be FSC certified, meaning that it is certified by the Forest Stewardship Council-international, a non-profit group that audits forestry operations and certifies that those products are produced in way that meet 57 different criteria including protection of wildlife and minimal use of chemical pesticides.